TJCAJ/tnl/README.md

 - CSS
   - No errors will not be found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)

-### Unfixed Bugs
+### Issues encountered

-Favicon are customised  with favicon.io and copied into the code according to their info but when the website is loaded it’s not showing.
+- The favicon were customised  with favicon.io and copied into the code according to their info, but at first when the website was loaded it wasn't showing.
+This was solved by relinking the images  from the right folder.

+- The Navbar was something I spent way to much time trying to figure out why the code didn’t respond as I intended with a similar solution to the Love Running project.
+Having the menu items visible on larger screens and just a menu bar on phones and similar devices with smaller screens.
+My initial intention to have a checkbox with a similar solution to The Love Running project diddn't work out for me, so in the end I decided to go with javascript solution that I googled and found on Youtube.
+This is a solid solution credited under Acknoledgements, that I redisigned a bit to work for this website.

+- Setting up the Signup page was also kind of an hurdle to me, because I wanted to integrate a slick version of this function that I found via google (also credited under Acknowledgements).
+I used the basic code for this form under the license of [Ivan Grozdic]('https://codepen.io/ig_design/pen/KKVQpVP') but modified it so the design reflects my own choice of colours and margins etc.

+ - In order to make the Gallery responisve I was adviced by my mentor to look at a [Youtube video](https://youtu.be/2uvyx4YK_rQ?feature=shared) about Flexbox.
+This helped me in my efforts to create a responsive gallery.
+This is credited in Acknowledgements.

+ - GitPod in Visual studios on my MacBook Pro didn’t work as easy as working directly in the browser for me.
+As a beginner with all these new platforms and development tools it is a constant battle trying to understand why and how all functions works in each dev tool.
+A simple thing here was that I couldn’t change the text in Visual studios.
+Nothing happened and it was hard to google any answers.
+For me it was easier to stick to the browser that worked as submission day closed in.
+Ath the end I got help via Slack by user Jörgen_5p_lead (Jörgen Jonsson) to find out that this was caused by a plugin that I had activated in VS Studio.
+As I removed this plugin the IDE started to work correctly.

+Git commit… I am a beginner and this was a real struggle for me in the beginning as I tested out code and functionality on various elements  in a rapid haste.
+Made several errors with this, but as it goes one can only get better with experience.
+Googled a lot and studied the Love Running project several times to improve on this.

-The landing page image not responsive.
+- The landing page image was not responsive at first.
 As I talked with my mentor he helped me figure out that it was easier to add the hero image as a < img > tag in the HTML rather than as a url and styling in the CSS.
 This solved my issue.

-The menu bar was a hard and lasting problem for me.
+- The menu bar was a hard and lasting problem for me.
 I couldn’t understand why it didn’t work despite that the code looked good to me, accordingly to the method I’ve learned in the Love Running Project.
 The real mental breakthrough was unexpected.
 I simply made an error in the CSS styling as I started to add headings and paragraphs to the main section.
 I typed { ( which resulted in breaking up my code and (!)
 Showing the menu bar as intended on smaller devices with the correct function in place… However after several attempts to understand why this happened I also had the misfortune to miss out on my second mentor call due to a late train...
 I thought I knew it had something to do with the flex box properties that I couldnt get my head around ths time, whilst I decided to try a solution with javascript from a youtube video.
 This is a better solution but it is still not quite ready.

-GitPod in Visual studios on my MacBook Pro didn’t work as easy as working directly in the browser for me.
-As a beginner with all these new platforms and development tools it is a constant battle trying to understand why and how all functions works in each dev tool.
-A simple thing here was that I couldn’t change the text in Visual studios.
-Nothing happened and it was hard to google any answers.
-For me it was easier to stick to the browser that worked as submission day closed in.

-Git commit… I am a beginner and this was a real struggle for me in the beginning as I tested out code and functionality on various elements  in a rapid haste.
-Made several errors with this, but as it goes one can only get better with experience.
-Googled a lot and studied the Love Running project several times to improve on this.

-## Deployment

-The site was deployed to GitHub pages.
+- The site was deployed to GitHub pages.
 But it was not without a minor issue.
 As I deployed my website it didn’t go through Github for a long time.
 Then I realised that it was due to the fact that I hadn’t pushed my last commits.
 This made the deployment to fail.
 The solution again was to google and find the answer.

+### Unfixed Bugs

+## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found [here](https://tjcaj.github.io/nutslow/)

 ## Credits

-Inspiration for the readme file was taken from The Love Running Project as well as my mentor Gareth McGirr and my fellow students Martiless (flawlesscooking), Airdrie86 (life-hack) and Kera Cudmore.
+Inspiration for the readme file was taken from _The Love Running Project_ as well as my mentor _Gareth McGirr_ and my fellow students _Martiless (flawlesscooking)_, _Airdrie86 (life-hack)_ and _Kera Cudmore_.
+I also want to put in an extra credit to _Ivan Grozdic_, _IonaFrisbee_ and _Web Dev Simplified_ offering solutions and explanations to issues encountered.

 ## Acknowledgements

-Thanks to my mentor for helpful feedback and creative input as well as mental support and encouragement by my student Cohort facilitator on Slack, Kristyna Ci.
-I also relyed on The Love Running Project for basic structure of the website and the Meet Up Section.
-In addition I had a code implemented for the signup page from Ivan Grozdic at [codeopen.io](https://codepen.io/ig_design/pen/KKVQpVP) that I have changed a bit to better fit with my own webpage colours, fonts and logo.
+- Thanks to my mentor _Gareth McGirr_ for helpful feedback and creative input as well as mental support and encouragement by my student Cohort facilitator on Slack, _Kristyna Ci_.

-## Technologies used

-For the purpose of this project, the following technologies were used.
-### Languages:
-- HTML
-- CSS
+- I also relyed on The Love Running Project for basic structure of the website and the Meet Up Section.

+- _The responsive navbar_ code and technology is fully based upon information from the Youtube channel [Web Dev Simplified](https://www.youtube.com/watch?v=At4B7A4GOPg)

+- The desigm for _the gallery_ is based upon code that I learned via the [Dee Mc Coding channel](https://www.youtube.com/watch?v=2uvyx4YK_rQ) on Youtube.
+Run by user IonaFrisbee.

-- In addition the _Signup Form_ is a bulit upon licensed sofwtware as stated here:
+- In addition I had a code implemented for _the signup page_ from Ivan Grozdic at [codeopen.io](https://codepen.io/ig_design/pen/KKVQpVP) that I have changed a bit to better fit with my own webpage colours, fonts and logo. - This is a built upon licensed sofwtware as stated here:

 Copyright (c) 2024 by [Ivan Grozdic]('https://codepen.io/ig_design/pen/KKVQpVP')